thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 ## MCNearbyServiceAdvertiser
 When the Thali application wishes to be discovered, typically because it has notification beacon values to advertise, it MUST create a `MCNearbyServiceAdvertiser`  object with the arguments as follows:
 * `myPeerID` - The same MCPeerID object being used by MCNearbyServiceBrowser
-* `info` - UTF8 encoded string representation of an application-generated UUID that is the current application level peer id.
+* `info` - UTF8 encoded string representation of an application-generated UUID + GenerationID that is the current application level peer id. - See discussion [above](#PeerID - Breakdown)
 * `serviceType` - "thaliproject".

 The MCNearbyServiceAdvertiser object MUST also have its delegate property set to a proper callback.